athultr1997/DSA/java/src/main/java/algo/_014_k_sum/README.md

 3. For twoSum function:
     * Set the low pointer lo to start, and high pointer hi to the last index.
-    * While low pointer is smaller than high:
+    * While low pointer is smaller than high: (The order of the following steps is important!)
         * If the sum of nums[lo] and nums[hi] is less than target, increment lo.
         * Increment lo if the value is the same as for lo - 1 and lo is not start.
 This is done to remove duplication.